Managing Early Payment Incentives and Supplier Savings in Financial Reporting

 B. Cash Discount Received (For Buyers)

-When a buyer takes advantage of a cash discount, it is recorded as income in the profit and loss account.
+When a buyer avails a cash discount, it is recognized as other income in the profit and loss account.
+This reduces the total cost of goods purchased or expenses incurred.

-Example: A company purchases inventory worth $3,000 and is given a 4% cash discount for early payment.
+Example: A company purchases inventory worth $3,000 and receives a 4% cash discount for early payment.

 Discount = $3,000 × 4% = $120